 The interruption of "Muscle Memory" by that thought of a distance during the instinctive performance is like the typist hearing an instruction and saying "so what do you want me to do".
 The Muscle Memory performance which is the boss of this delivery action must be allowed to perform the delivery.

 The second part of this blog will attempt to suggest how to introduce this thought, a distance, quickly during your "Muscle Memory" delivery and let it be passed quickly to the subconscious mind.
-A good example is breaking the car an instinctive action but with the sight of a ball and not a child running into the street; the drive modifies his braking reaction by not seeing the ball as a danger to life.
-You have a "Muscle Memory Delivery" which is a routine of actions and after that quick thought it will continues to execute the delivery because the image. or thought was so quick it was like a sound you simple ignore.
+A good example is breaking the car an instinctive action but with the sight of a ball and not a child running into the street; the driver can modifies his braking reaction when not seeing the ball as a danger to life.

 The stats (above) of the blog show some similar blogs which might be helpful to thoughts from this blog.
 Things like "Line of Delivery" and the right Bowl's bias and other Pre-mat actions, are useless if you have been guessing at the distance or feeling that distance

-.
-Lawn bowls student must makes some changes to their delivery for that new jack distance.
+Lawn bowls' student must makes some changes to their delivery for that new jack distance.
 And I always found that they are thinking on the Delivery Line or (not and) the Delivery Weight.
 Hard to control and learn both .
 Best advice is to do one or the other in Practice and apply them as needed when in game play and on the mat..

 But, here is the problem.
 If you are thinking, during your delivery, a number of meters or a distance, which is a conscious thought and you know it will causes the instinctive delivery to be interrupted, then immediately follow it with a "Filler" thought.
 A thought of a cloud you have just seen, is so meaningless image that does not introduce or suggests a muscle performance instruction.